Updated: Feb 15, 2021

 The remake, due to be released in 2018, is being made on the Unreal 4 engine.

-NOMAD is trying not to drool at the prospect of this.
-At this NOMAD is currently failing…
+I am trying not to drool at the prospect of this.
+At this I am currently failing…

 Video by Candyland